ilarijn/recipebase/documentation/Instructions.md

 Clicking on a recipe name in the listing will show the recipe on a new page.
 You may change the amount of servings by changing the value in the servings field and ingredient amounts will be adjusted accordingly.

+The total calorie value of a recipe is displayed below the servings field and will be adjusted according to amount of servings.
+If any ingredient used in the recipe is missing a kcal value, there will be a disclaimer below the calorie value.

+Kcal values are counted only for those ingredients that use their default units in the recipe.
+In other words: for an ingredient's kcal value to be used in a recipe, its unit must be the same in the recipe as the value listed as its default unit in the database, viewable and editable in the listing of ingredients accessed by `Ingredients` in the navigation bar.

 `My recipes` in the `Recipes` dropdown menu will list all recipes created by you.

 #### Editing a recipe
 Clicking `Edit` either from the recipe or search result view will open up the recipe on the same page that is used for creating a recipe, and editing it works the same way as during creation.

 #### Ingredients
 Selecting `Ingredients` from the top navigation bar will bring up a table listing of all ingredients existing in the database for your account.
-On the right hand side form, you may enter the details of a new ingredient and add it to the database.
+On the right hand side form, you may enter the details (name, default unit, category, kcal value per default unit) of a new ingredient and add it to the database.
 Clicking on the `Edit` button of an ingredient in the table view will bring up the details of an ingredient for editing.
+Clicking `Delete` will simply delete the ingredient.